 My next steps would be to write a new post on How To Meditate in a Public Crowded Place.

 Project Potential Keyword Volume

 You can get search volume projections from a range of 3rd party tools like Ahrefs.
-You can also get them from AdWords Keyword Planner.
+You can also get them from Ads Keyword Planner.
 But here’s the thing – none of them are accurate.
 The not-so-dirty secret is that everyone in SEO makes educated guesses about keyword volume and expected click-through rates.